 Transfer information for a particular university can be located on the university website and/or catalog.
-A good place to start is the prospective or future students sections.
+A good place to start is the prospective or future students' sections.
 Oftentimes, there will be a section geared towards transfer students.
 Some universities even provide easy-to-read transfer guides to assist students in preparing for transfer.
+Please view the university links in the Transferring to a University section.